inex/ixp-manager-docs-md/docs/features/route-servers.md

 ## Displaying Filtered Prefixes

-Using Bird v2 and internal large communities, we have completely overhauled how we show end users what prefixes are filtered by the route servers.
+Using BIRD v2 and internal large communities, we have completely overhauled how we show end users what prefixes are filtered by the route servers.

-If you are running route servers using the Bird v2 configuration and if you have installed [the looking glass](looking-glass.md) then you should set the following in your `.env` file:
+If you are running route servers using the BIRD v2 configuration and if you have installed [the looking glass](looking-glass.md) then you should set the following in your `.env` file:

 ```
 IXP_FE_FRONTEND_DISABLED_FILTERED_PREFIXES=false